 Funding: National Institutes of Health (US)

-I am leading the second (qualitative) phase of this study and coordinating the study’s advisory committee (members include women/mothers with disabilities, staff from organizations that serve people with disabilities, clinicians, and representatives from the Ontario Ministry of Health and Long-Term Care).
+I am leading the second (qualitative) phase of this study and coordinating the study’s advisory committee (members include women and mothers with disabilities, staff from organizations that work with people with disabilities, health and social service providers, and representatives from the Ontario Ministry of Health and Long-Term Care).